Desire Street (film): Production

 The district of Koreatown, Los Angeles, serves as a backdrop for the story.

-The film was initially conceived as the directors' thesis film as part of their MFA degree at the New York Film Academy (NYFA) at Universal Studios in Hollywood.
+The film was initially conceived as the directors' thesis film as part of their MFA degree at the New York Film Academy (NYFA) in Hollywood.
 After the directors' graduation, the film was re-edited and the post-production was completed.

 Desire Street was filmed on Super 16mm film and principal photography lasted three and half weeks, taking place in August 2009, with temperatures reaching 110 F and higher.

 The directors' intentions behind Desire Street were to explore the elements of sex and desire as the main themes of the film.
 They tried to create characters that, under different circumstances, either repress these instincts (due to influences from the society, personal tragedies, etc.) or use it freely as the hooker does in the film.

 Canuto and Xu take as a reference the Mexican melodramas of the 1960s.
 They exaggerate the representation of the characters to accentuate the irony that is a basic element in the story, creating many situations of comedy.
 At the end of the story the family became the main reference for the individual survival.

 Desire Street has "a unique perspective, exploring social aspects and family issues with a melodramatic, but at times humoristic tone.
 This is conveyed with very bold and colorful characters and a dynamic narration.
 The message that the directors wish to bring to the film and its audience is a respect for others irrespective of their sexuality, race, or profession.
 Also the film highlights the importance of family support for any teenagers who are struggling with their sexuality and differences to the stereotypes that the society creates".
 The film touches themes like immigration, prostitution, homosexuality, lesbianism or bullying at a young age, themes that can be seen as controversial by the approach taken in the film.